zhuyaf521/ResSUMO/README.md

 # ResSUMO
-ResSUMO: A Deep Learning Architecture Based on Residual Structure for Prediction Lysine SUMOylation Sites
+ResSUMO: A Deep Learning Architecture Based on Residual Structure for Prediction of Lysine SUMOylation Sites

 Requirement
 =========